The Five Fast Facts

 - When your skin barrier is weakened or compromised, it shows on your face.

-- When your skin barrier is optimized, your complexion will appear plump, smooth, and hydrated.
+- When your skin barrier is optimized, your complexion will appear plump, smooth, even-toned and hydrated.

 - StriVectin is the skin barrier authority, with over 35 years of biomedical research and patented NIA-114 technology - clinically proven to strengthen the skin barrier.